kool-dev/kool/docs/1-Getting-Started/3-How-it-works.md

 kool run artisan tinker
 ```

+> **Tip**: be careful with the syntax of the environment variables used in scripts within `kool.yml`.
+It's recommended that you always escape the variable name properly to avoid parsing issues: `${ENV_NAME}` - by using `${}` you make explicit the boundaries of the variable name helping, thus to avoid confusion.

 #### Types of Commands

 The **kool.yml** file is not just for **kool** commands.
 You can add any type of command that you usually run in your shell, such as `cat`, `cp`, `mv`, etc.